Indonesia pilot grounded in pre-takeoff crystal meth check

 He was due to head to fly to Makassar on Sulawesi island, Balikpapan on Borneo and back to Surabaya, Dwiyanto said.

-"The pilot ... was arrested (on Saturday) at 3.30 am with 0.04 grams of crystal meth slipped in an envelope and he was later tested positive for the drug," Dwiyanto said.
+"The pilot ... was arrested (on Saturday) at 3.30 am with 0.04 grams of crytal meth slipped in an envelope and he was later tested positive for the drug," Dwiyanto said.

 He is the second pilot to test positive for Lion Air in 2012.
 Crystal meth is known as "shabu-shabu" in Indonesia and between 2010 and 2011 it overtook marijuana as the number one drug in the country of 240 million people, a senior narcotics agency official said.